easachs/easachs.github.io/index.md

 ---
 layout: page
-title: Web Development Services
+title: Reliable and Scalable Software Solutions
 ---

-<h2 class="post-header">Reliable and Scalable Backend Solutions</h2>
 Fullstack software design specializing in Ruby on Rails.
 With a focus on building robust, scalable, and maintainable web applications, EAS helps businesses and individuals turn their ideas into reality.

 ### Why EAS?